eclipsesource/jsonforms-angular-seed/README.md

 ## Development server

+Install the Angular CLI if you do not already have it with `npm install -g @angular/cli`.
-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help